sunnysideup/silverstripe-resize-all-images/docs/en/INDEX.md

 Firstly, review [Resizing Module](https://github.com/sunnysideup/silverstripe-scaled-uploads/) and set up the right configuration.

+Then run the command listed below.
+Firstly do a dry run and review the results.
 This only runs from the command line:

 ```shell